 Facilities in Maryland

-CBF's Clagett Farm embraces farming methods that are truly sustainable both economically and environmentally.
-The farm raises crops and beef cattle and supports a Community Supported Agriculture...Read More
+CBF's Clagett Farm embraces regenerative farming methods that are truly sustainable both economically and environmentally.
+The farm raises crops, beef cattle, and sheep and supports a Community...Read More

 In support of re-establishing this keystone species, CBF established its Maryland Oyster Restoration Center (ORC) in 2002.
 The ORC serves as the central location for all of CBF’s oyster restoration...Read More

 The Philip Merrill Environmental Center houses the Chesapeake Bay Foundation (CBF) headquarters, Maryland state office, and an education program.
 It is also a highly popular event venue.
 In design,...Read More